Magnetocalorics of singlet ground state induced moment magnets: Field dependence of magnetic exciton modes

 \section{Field dependence of magnetic exciton modes}

-In the molecular field picture the inter-site exchange in the singlet-singlet system leads to possible induced order with spontaneous moment creation due to singlet mixing and a concomitant renormalization of the CEF splitting of singlets, both depending on the external field as well.
-Considering the effect of the exchange beyond this static picture, i.e., in an RPA response function approach \cite{jensen:91,thalmeier:24} allows to study the dynamics of the model.
-The finite CEF singlet gap then turns into dispersive magnetic exciton modes due to the inter-site exchange which are already present in the disordered phase.
+In the molecular field picture the inter-site exchange in the singlet-singlet system leads to possible induced order with spontaneous moment creation due to singlet mixing and a concomitant renormalisation of the CEF splitting of singlets, both depending on the external field as well.
+Considering the effect of the exchange beyond this static picture, i.e., in an RPA response function technique \cite{jensen:91,thalmeier:24} allows to study the dynamics of the model. {\BLU An alternative for low temperatures is provided by using the Bogoliubov transformation approach \cite{thalmeier:24}.} The finite CEF singlet gap then turns into dispersive magnetic exciton modes due to the inter-site exchange which are already present in the disordered phase.
 They have been investigated experimentally \cite{birgeneau:71,buyers:75,mcwhan:79,kawarazaki:95,savchenkov:19} as well as theoretically \cite{fulde:72,cooper:72,thalmeier:21,thalmeier:24} for numerous singlet ground state magnets.
 Their temperature dependence is characterized by (mostly arrested) soft mode behavior above the ordering temperature around the wave vector of the incipient induced magnetic order.
-As shown in detail in Ref.~\cite{thalmeier:24} the latter depends crucially on the nature of the first excited state, whether it is a singlet, doublet or triplet.
+As shown in detail in Ref.~\cite{thalmeier:24} the mode softening depends crucially on the nature of the first excited state, whether it is a singlet, doublet or triplet.